 I am a statistician whose research has ranged widely across theoretical and practical aspects of statistics.
 One particular focus has been on computational statistics, researching the ways that computing power has changed our ability to collect, analyse, understand and utilise data.
 I have collaborated in many scientific fields, and with various areas of industry and government.
 After an academic career, I spent seven years as Chief Scientific Adviser to the Home Office.
 I now work freelance, with roles including policy, consultancy, research and expert advice.

-My portfolio encompasses geospatial and location data, official statistics, the fight against modern slavery and child sexual violence, security, and science and technology for policy, business and government.
+My current and recent portfolio encompasses geospatial and location data, official statistics, the fight against modern slavery and child sexual violence, security, and science and technology for policy, business and government.

 Economic and Social Research Council (ESRC): I am a member of the ESRC Council, which works with the Executive Chair to shape the ESRC’s strategy and to support the overall mission of UK Research and Innovation (UKRI).